nafi-rahman/house_price_prediction_mlops/README.md

 ### 🚀 What's Next

-With data validation successfully implemented, we are now ready to begin the next task in Phase 1: **Data Preprocessing**.
-We will create `src/preprocess_data.py` to prepare our validated dataset for the model training phase.
+With data validation and preprocessing complete, we are now officially ready to begin **Phase 2: Model Training & Advanced Experiment Tracking**.
+This next step will involve using the processed data to train a model and systematically track our experiments with MLflow.